Definition of a Family Member for Immigration to Canada

 Who is a spouse?

 A spouse is someone that you legally marry.
 Of course, the jurisdiction you marry must recognize your marriage.
 In other words, you need to hold credible documents such as a marriage certificate that attest to the validity of the marriage.
 However, if you marry someone to get the opportunity to immigrate to Canada, you are not a spouse under the immigration law (practitioners see R4(1)).
 Moreover, if you divorce your spouse to manage to immigrate to Canada and then later marry your ex-spouse again to sponsor them to Canada, then the immigration law does not recognize them as a spouse anymore (practitioners see R4.1).
-Nonetheless, both spouses must be physically present at the marriage ceremony (exceptions apply to some members of the Canadian armed forces).
+Nonetheless, both spouses must be physically present at the marriage ceremony (exceptions apply to some Canadian armed forces members).

 Who is a common-law partner?